ska-sa/katsdpmodels/doc/user/formats.rst

 Datasets
 ^^^^^^^^
 frequency
     1D array of sampled frequencies.
+It must be strictly increasing.

 aperture_plane
     5D array, with axes corresponding to (in order)